mjastad/uptick/README.md

   * Install node.js v9.x on Guest VM #2

 ### Single Node

-Single node deployments are typically simple and easy to manage.
-In most cases, multiple copies of a node server are required to deliver the performance needed by web applications under load.
-That said, a single node server can be created and containerized, and scaled up/down as needed to meet peak workload demands.
+Single node deployments are simple and easy to manage.
+In most cases, multiple copies of a node server are required to deliver performance under heavy workloads.
+Single node servers can be configured, containerized, and scaled out as needed to support peak operations.

 ![uptick](./img/singlenodev1.png)